tc-playground/web-playground/react-redux/react-hooks/11-use-ref.md

 ## Introduction

-* The `react ref system` allow react to access DOM nodes.
+* The `react ref system` allow react to access `DOM nodes`.

-    * A common use of the ref system is to perform custom actions such as automatically focusing on an `input` element.
+    * A common use of the ref system is to `perform custom actions` such as automatically focusing on an `input` element.

 * The `useRef` hook allows `functional components` to interact with DOM nodes.